About

 My love affair for all things Apple began with a road-worn Mac SE/30.
 It was during those early years working with Aldus PageMaker, Macromedia Freehand and Adobe Photoshop that I learned the importance of keeping a computer system in tip-top shape.

-This led me to create the simple Mac OS X utility Yasu in 2002, which is short for βYet another system utility.β Yasu became quite popular in the early 2000s, leading to featured articles in Mac magazines and getting me invitations to speak at user groups.
-In 2017, I turned the app over to another developer.
-If youβre looking to download the latest version that works with your macOS, visit the Yasu for Mac site.
-Maybe it will be up todayβ¦
+This led me to create the simple Mac OS X utility Yasu in 2002, which is short for β€œYet another system utility.”
+Yasu became popular in the early 2000s, leading to featured articles in Mac magazines and getting me invitations to speak at user groups.

 Today

-Iβm a Salesforce certified administrator, developer, and consultant.
+I’m a Salesforce certified administrator, developer, and consultant.
 Other nerdy experience includes Microsoft SQL, MySQL, HTML, CSS, PHP, Javascript, and just enough Java to make me dangerous to my peers.
 I can still get decent results out of Adobe Illustrator & Photoshop when I have to.

-If youβd like to see what Iβm currently up to, check out my now page.
+If you’d like to see what I’m currently up to, check out my now page.

 Thanks for dropping by.